Doctor of Pharmacy Curriculum

 Co-Curricular Program

-Co-curricular activities provide the opportunity to enhance the students’ approach to practice and care and to improve personal and professional development skills.
+Co-curricular activities provide the opportunity to enhance the student’s approach to practice and care and to improve personal and professional development skills.
 The co-curriculum emphasizes quality over quantity, collaborative achievement, professional service and stewardship, and personal responsibility.
-The Co-Curricular Program encompasses experiences in four domains: 1) Leadership & Innovation/Entrepreneurship, 2) Cultural Understanding, Community Outreach and Service, 3) Personal Development and Wellness, and 4) Professionalism and Career Development.
+The Co-Curricular Program encompasses experiences in five domains: 1) Leadership & Innovation/Entrepreneurship, 2) Cultural Understanding, Community Outreach and Service, 3) Personal Development and Wellness, 4) Professionalism and Career Development, and 5) Student Engagement.
 These domains are mapped to ACPE Standards 2016.